OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/compute_totals.rst

 :code:`Problem` has a method, :code:`check_partials`, that checks partial derivatives comprehensively for all Components in your model.
 To do this check, the framework compares the analytic result against a finite difference result.
-This means that the check_partial_derivatives function can be quite computationally expensive.
+This means that the :code:`check_partial_derivatives` function can be quite computationally expensive.
 So use it to check your work, but don’t leave the call in your production run scripts.